nxp-mcuxpresso/mcuxsdk-doc/build_system/Build_And_Configuration_System_Based_On_CMake_And_Kconfig.md

 MCUXpresso SDK build and configuration system is based on CMake and Kconfig.

 [Kconfig](https://www.kernel.org/doc/html/next/kbuild/kconfig-language.html) is a selection-based configuration system originally developed for the Linux kernel which now found more and more use in other projects beyond the Linux kernel.
 In MCUXpresso SDK, Kconfig is used to config the build in run time which includes component selection with dependency resolve, component configuration with feature enable, disable and customization.

-You can interact with Kconfig via a curses or graphical menu interface, usually invoked by running "west build -t guiconfig" after you have already run passed the CMake configuration process.
+You can interact with Kconfig via a curses or graphical menu interface, usually invoked by running `west build -t guiconfig` after you have already run passed the CMake configuration process.
 In this interface, the user selects the options and features desired, and saves a configuration file, which is then used as an input to the build process.

 [CMake](https://cmake.org/) which is cross platform not only manages the software build process based on Kconfig result.